Coping with Your Diagnosis of a Chronic Health Condition

 Feeling you have control can make living with your condition easier.
 Discuss treatment options with your health care provider.
 The more you know, the more active you can be in your care.

 You may wonder whether you will be able to do the things you’ve always done.
 That depends on your age, the condition you have, and your goals.
-To make the most of each day, try to build caring relationships, be active, and eat right.
-Also, do your best to keep a sense of humor.
+To make the most of each day, try to build caring relationships, be active, limit weight gain, avoid smoking and excessive alcohol use, and eat right.
+Consider counseling if you have trouble coping with the diagnosis and have increased feelings of sadness or frustration.
+Also, as hard as it may be at times, do your best to keep a sense of humor.